 Thirty-two states have progressive income taxes like Wisconsin's, according to the Tax Foundation.
 Eleven states have flat income taxes and seven have no income taxes.

 Minnesota’s income tax rates start at 5.35% and go up to 9.85%.
 Illinois has a flat income tax rate of 4.95% and Michigan has a flat income tax rate of 4.25%.

 According to the Department of Administration, lowering income tax rates to a flat 3.54% would reduce state revenues by about $4 billion each year without raising revenue through other means.
 DOA officials contend that lowering the individual income tax rate could lead to calls from the business community for lowering the state's corporate tax rate, leading to an impact of about $1 billion.

 Gov. Evers' Tax Proposal

 In his first term Gov. Evers has already delivered a 15% tax cut for most Wisconsinites and cut taxes by $500 million for small businesses.
 Gov. Evers’ work delivered historic tax cuts to Wisconsinites.

 Gov. Evers has also attempted to send a portion of the state's $5 billion tax surplus back to Wisconsinites who are feeling the pain of inflation.
 Republicans in the state legislature have refused to return the money to Wisconsin taxpayers.

-Under Michels flat tax plan, the rich would get richer on the back of working Americans.
+Under the Republicans's proposal, the rich would get richer on the back of working Wisconsinites.

 Gov. Evers has already proven he wants to help working Wisconsinites by enacting a fairer tax system.